-Synopsis: In this sequel to 1982’s Blade Runner, Ryan Gosling stars as K, a white male police officer assigned to track down a rogue replicant.
-He begins by going to the Wallace Corporation’s Earth Headquarter archives to track down a suspect’s DNA and records; a young white male archivist leads him to the files.
+Synopsis: In this sequel to 1982’s Blade Runner, Ryan Gosling stars as K, a police officer assigned to track down a rogue replicant.
+He begins by going to the Wallace Corporation’s Earth Headquarter archives to track down a suspect’s DNA and records; a clerk leads him to the files.

 Role Call: Tómas Lemarquis as File Clerk (reel archivist) — Information Provider (male)